 Meningitis or pneumonia?
 Antibiotics will save your life.
 Literally.
 I’m not bashing the drug.
-I’m bashing the over-prescribing of them by doctors who should know better.
+I’m bashing the over-prescribing of them by doctors, specifically GPs, not derms, who should know better.

 And in the case of acne, especially in the UK, an antibiotic prescription is the first port of call from nearly every GP.
 Rather than refer you to a dermatologist or look at topical creams themselves, they write the PrX for tetracycline or erythromycin and send you on your way.

 It’s your body.
 In your desperation for answers you may want to take anything thrown at you.
 But I would urge you to do a lot of research, make serious adjustments to your diet and lifestyle, ask about all the other options and most importantly, think of the side effects.

 - make you incredibly sensitive to the sun

 - destroy tooth enamel

 - make you resistant to antibiotic usage for severe infections

 - give you thrush on a continuous basis – which you then also need to medicate..